delfick/photons-messages-generator/README.rst

 Changelog
 ---------

+0.6.2 - 7 May 2020
+    * Can now understand size_bits: 1 in the source yaml as meaning T.Bool

 0.6.1 - 21 September 2019
     * Formatted code with black and converted tests to pytest
     * Upgraded to `delfick_project <https://delfick-project.readthedocs.io/en/latest/>`_